WallarooLabs/blog.wallaroolabs.com/content/post/ddos-detection.md

 The following steps will run the application:

 1. Set up Wallaroo for your OS following [these instructions][setup instructions]
-2. Check out the [Wallaroo Blog Exmaples GitHub repository][wallaroo blog examples] and navigate to the ddos-detection example directory
+2. Check out the [Wallaroo Blog Examples GitHub repository][wallaroo blog examples] and navigate to the ddos-detection example directory

     ```bash
     git clone https://github.com/WallarooLabs/wallaroo_blog_examples.git